How to prepare for a video job interview

 Set the scene

 Check your background is suitable and not too cluttered.
 You want the focus to be on you and you don’t want the interviewer to be distracted.
-If you are a private person, you may not want family photos in the background.It’s also worth checking the lighting and I know this might sound vain.
-If you have the main light (a window) behind you, you’ll end up being a silhouette and the interviewer won’t be able to see you properly.
+If you are a private person, you may not want family photos in the background .It’s also worth checking the lighting which isn’t about being vain - if you have the main light (eg: a window) behind you, you’ll end up being a silhouette and the interviewer won’t be able to see you properly.
+Or you might wind up with an unflattering tinge of color (like the person we interviewed who looked green!)
 Also ensure the angle of the camera is positioned so your face is in the middle of the screen.
-You don’t want to look as if you are peeping over the top of your computer!
+You don’t want to look as if you are peeping over the top of your computer and the interviewer really doesn’t want to be looking up your nose!

 Let others know